 Watercraft and all watercraft equipment are provided by the event organizers, however competitors may bring their own PFD’s and Paddles, which can be dropped off at HQ before the close of registration.
 These will be taken to the start of the relevant leg, and returned to HQ at the end of the event.

-Mountain bikes can be hired for the event and will be delivered to the start, and collected at the finish.
+Mountain bikes can be hired for the event.
 To hire a mountain bike contact ‘Bike On’ for a great deal.
 Email firstname.lastname@example.org or phone 07 5474 3322.

 - Any GPS device.
 Includes devices that show your position, display maps, distance travelled etc (excludes trackers provided by the organisers).

 - Distance measuring devices.
 Includes foot pod accelerometers, pedometers etc (cycle computers exempt)

 - Mobile phones, radios, other communications or internet access devices etc (excluding the compulsory emergency phone sealed prior to the race).

 - Maps other than those provided by the organisers (specifically from race start to crossing the finish line. i.e. you may use other maps and information sources for research purposes prior to the start)